pfragkiad/ParserTests/README.md

 - Logger customization (typically via the `appsettings.json` ).
 - Full control of unary and binary operators via configuration files  (typically `appsettings.json`).
 - Support for custom data types and/or combination of custom data types with standard data types (such as `int`, `double`).
 - Support for custom functions with arbitrary number of arguments.
-Each one of these may be a custom type.
+Each argument may be a custom type.

 Built with modern tools:
 - .NET 6.0